Youth Preparedness Council

 Cayman Kirkhart - Hayden, ID (Region X)

-For his Eagle Scout leadership project, Cayman designed, planned, organized, and publicized “Be Prepared Day,” a community-wide disaster preparedness event that featured a series of classes and demonstrations to educate families about disaster preparedness.
-This 4-hour event required nearly 7 months of planning and coordination with personnel from 13 organizations, including local fire, rescue, and police units; the American Red Cross; the National Guard; the Coast Guard Auxiliary; the Health Department; and the Office of Emergency Management.
+For his Eagle Scout leadership project, Cayman designed, planned, organized and publicized “Be Prepared Day,” a community-wide disaster preparedness event that featured a series of classes and demonstrations to educate families about disaster preparedness.
+This four-hour event required nearly eight months of planning and coordination with personnel from 13 organizations, including: local fire, rescue and police units; the American Red Cross; the National Guard; the Coast Guard Auxiliary; the Health Department; and the Office of Emergency Management.
 “Be Prepared Day” was featured in the March issue of Boy’s Life.